lsyaseen/KTAB/examples/reformpri/README.md

 More detail on this particular analysis and on the underlying theory is available from the KTAB [homepage](https://www.kapsarc.org/openkapsarc/kapsarc-toolkit-for-behavioral-analysis-ktab/) at [KAPSARC](https://www.kapsarc.org).

+## Build Instructions ##

+To build `rplib` and `rpdemo`, the following must also be built and installed first:
+- tinyxml2
+- sqlite3
+- kutils
+- kmodel

+Under Windows, we recommend using [CMake](https://cmake.org/) to build  `tinyxml2`  and `sqlite3` from source and install them into C:/local.
+Under Linux, the standard package managers will install them in the standard locations, where CMake will find them.

+Build `kutils` and `kmodel`  according to their README files.
+Each has an INSTALL build target.
+Under Windows, this will install them to C:/local; under Linux, this will install them to /usr/local.

+One can configure and build `rpdemo` using CMake in the same way as for `kutils` and `kmodel`.

 ## Software Architecture ##

 To be written.